Metro-Goldwyn-Mayer: Headquarters

-Since August 22, 2011, MGM's headquarters have been in Beverly Hills, California, where it rents space in a six-story office building.
-The 144000 sqft facility was originally built for the venerable William Morris talent agency, but had remained all but unoccupied because of the agency's merger with Endeavor Talent Agency in April 2009.
+The headquarters of Amazon MGM Studios are located in Culver City, California.
+Previously, MGM's headquarters were located in Beverly Hills, California, where it rented space in a six-story office building.
+The 144000 sqft facility was originally built for the William Morris talent agency, but had remained all but unoccupied because of the agency's merger with Endeavor Talent Agency in April 2009.
 MGM planned to house a private theater and a private outdoor patio in the building.

 Prior to 2003, MGM's headquarters were in the Colorado Center in Santa Monica, California, occupying at least 150000 sqft.
 In 2000, it announced it was moving its headquarters to a new building in Century City that was to be the first high-rise in Los Angeles to be completed in the 21st century.
 When the company agreed to be its lead tenant halfway through the building's design process, it became identified as MGM Tower, planned for a 2003 opening.
 When MGM moved into the lavishly appointed spaces devised by Alex Yemenidjian, former MGM chairperson and chief executive, Roger Vincent and Claudia Eller observed in the Los Angeles Times that "Yemenidjian spared no expense in building out the studio's space with such Las Vegas-style flourishes as towering marble pillars and a grand spiral staircase lined with a wall of awards."

 Architect Scott Johnson designed the bottom third of the tower with extra-large floors so MGM executives could have outdoor decks.
 No expense seemed to be spared—from imported Italian marble for MGM's offices, to the company's exclusive use of a private garage, security checkpoint, and elevator bank, all to enable visiting celebrities discreet entry and exit.
 One of the tower's three screening rooms was a 100-seat theater on the ground floor (later taken over by International Creative Management in December 2010).
 The 14th-floor lobby housed the executive suites and a wall of Oscar statuettes for Academy Award-winning films.
 The street leading to the building's garage was renamed MGM Drive and a large MGM logo, illuminated at night, crowned the building.
 As of December 2010, MGM was renting 200000 sqft in MGM Tower at a cost of almost $5 per square foot per month.

 Emerging from bankruptcy protection in 2010, MGM announced that it planned to move its headquarters to Beverly Hills as part of an effort to resolve almost $5 billion in debt, since the lease in Century City was not scheduled to expire until 2018.
 Vincent and Eller said that MGM's per-square-foot monthly rent would be far lower in the Beverly Hills building than in MGM Tower.
 Larry Kozmont, a real estate consultant not involved in the process, said, "It's a prudent move for them.
 Downsizing and relocating to a space that is still prominent but not overly ostentatious and burdened by expenses is fundamental for their survival."
 MGM vacated its namesake tower on August 19, 2011.